A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

 \section{Crack segmentation}

-In this section, we present several classical methods proposed in \cite{Sheetfilter,frangi98} including Frangi filter and Sheet filer.
-The Hessian-based percolation \cite{Yamaguchi2010,ehrig2011comparison} is used for crack tracking once candidate voxels for a crack are indentified.
+In this section, we present several classical methods proposed in \cite{frangi98,sato2000tissue} including Frangi filter and Sheet filter.
 The common idea for these methods is to locally compute the Hessian matrix of an image, which captures its second-order partial derivatives, providing a quantitative representation of local image structures and intensity variations based on its eigenvalues.
 This approach possesses both pros and contras, notably in terms of computational expenses.
 Therefore, a simpler method will be introduced to overcome this crucial difficulty.
 Let $W$ be a subset of $\mathbb{Z}^3$.
 The grayscale image $I = \{I(p) \in [0,1], p \in W\}$ is employed to represent the input data.
+The smoothed second-order partial derivatives of the input image $I$ are computed as follows: